rmingon/Falcon-Edge/readme.md

   - **GNSS header** for a u-blox NEO-style GPS module.
   - **Power:** AMS1117 regulators (3V3/5V) and dedicated servo power planes/decoupling.
   - **Programming:** UART header with EN/BOOT auto-reset circuitry.
-  - **RF/Telemetry:** LoRa with edge SMA/U.FL footprint for an external antenna (radio/telemetry module of your choice).
+  - **RF/Telemetry:** LoRa with edge SMA/U.FL footprint for an external antenna.

 > See the schematic for exact pin mapping and connector naming.